ksu-cs-cc/ksu-cs-cc.github.io/content/cis-syllabi/115-summer.md

 ### Assignments

 {{% notice warning%}}
-Assignments are to be completed without any collaboration with classmates or other outside help unless otherwise stated.
-Any unauthorized aid may result in a 0 for the assignment or an XF for the course and report submitted to the Academic Honor Council.
+It is crucial that all work you do is your own.
+For this course, a violation of the Honor Pledge will result (at minimum) in an automatic 0 for the assignment or an XF for the course and the violation will be reported to the Honor System.
+Posting (even if you don't get a response) course content on Stack Overflow, Chegg, or other similar websites is expressly forbidden.
+This includes viewing posts as well.
+It also includes viewing solutions to course content that has not been provided to you through canvas by your instructor or TA.
+A violation of this policy will result in an immediate XF for the course.

+    *If you are struggling in the course or you have doubts on something, please ask!
+Your instructor and TA are here to help!*
 {{% /notice %}}

 There will be some programming or written assignments given from time to time.
 It is acceptable to communicate with other students about the concepts in the assignment if you do not understand it, but you should not discuss the details of how the assignment should be completed.
 Your submission should be your own work, or the work of your small group if allowed by the instructor.
 Some work will require you to look up certain programming syntax and techniques on the internet, **but** there is a fine line between learning and copying! ***When in doubt, ask!***